ericmedvet/slides/intro-ml-er-2223/04-tree-based.md

 What are they?
 - maybe the attendant was distracted
-- maybe they were two Portoguese
+- maybe they were two "Portoghesi"
 - maybe they were the attendant's kids
   - i.e., the real system is stochastic and we observed a case were the least probable case happened
-- maybe the owner wrongly wrote down observation
+- maybe the owner wrongly wrote down two observations

 More in general: there's some **noise in the data**!
 ]